pubnub/pubnub-polymer/README.md

 - **pubnub-element 4.0** and above is compatible with Polymer 1.0
 - **pubnub-element 3.x** is for Polymer 0.5.x

+## Installing with Bower

+To install the latest:

+`$ bower install --save pubnub-element`

+User *semver* to install a specific version.

 ## Demo

 Checkout the [Demo](http://pubnub.github.io/pubnub-polymer/components/pubnub-element/demo.html)!